Blog

 There are a few situations in which you may find yourself with extra stored breast milk.
 For instance, you could be a surrogate who pumped breast milk your intended family didn’t need, a new mom who has finished feeding her baby breast milk, or a lactating mother who pumped more than your baby needed whose stored supply is close to expiring.

 If you fit any of the criteria above, reach out to a milk bank near you to see if you qualify to donate breast milk.
-There are over dozens of non-profit milk banks located across the country who would love more milk to give away to families who desperately need it!
+There are many of non-profit milk banks and commercial milk banks like Ni-Q and Leche, located across the country who would love more milk for families who desperately need it!
+You may also choose to donate your breast milk through the Milk Bank Challenge.

 Introduction to How to Safely Ship Breast Milk